 You need, or someone on your behalf needs, to complete a claim form.
 To get a claim form:

-- Download one from GOV.UK (details below).
+- Download one from GOV.UK (details in Further reading below).

 What if circumstances change?